 Some tracked data manually using spreadsheets or email threads — adding friction and undermining confidence in the data itself.

 AEs consistently prioritized eight key risk metrics for assessing individual suppliers, with four of those metrics also providing critical portfolio-wide insight.
-While Portfolio Health and Supplier Risk drove the core design focus, Contract Approvals emerged as a distinct “quick win” — not because of supplier performance, but because approval delays, often buried in emails, could expose the company to avoidable risks and were relatively easy to surface with the right dashboard hooks.
+While Portfolio Health and Supplier Risk drove the core design focus, Contract Approvals emerged as a distinct “quick win” — not because of supplier performance, but because approval delays, often buried in emails, created downstream risk and were relatively easy to surface with the right dashboard hooks.

 Design